Floern/casting-csv-kt/README.md

 ### Blog

 > [CSV in Kotlin with Casting CSV &ndash; floern.com;;](https://floern.com/;;/csv-with-kotlin/)
-> <sup>Introduction and deep dive into Casting CSV, my open source Kotlin library to automagically read and write CSV with a one-liner using Kotlin data classes and reflection.</sup>
+> <small>Introduction and deep dive into Casting CSV, my open source Kotlin library to automagically read and write CSV with a one-liner using Kotlin data classes and reflection.</small>